 The Rules Inside the Building

-).
+This is the final and most granular tier of Luklak’s security model.
+You have your campus ID (Business Privilege) and the key to a specific building (Item Access).
 Now, Permission Schemes define the rules inside that building.
-They control who can perform specific actions on the individual 🧊 Objects
+They control who can perform specific actions on the individual 🧊 Objects within a ⏹️ Space.

 Permission & Notification